wehmoen/crit-testnet/README.md

 - Download Crit.rar using this [link](https://github.com/QU3STio/crit/releases).
 - Extract the files to a folder of your choice.
-- On the data\kek.txt file in the data folder, enter your desired salt for encrypting your private keys.(Note:You can move this file anywhere you want if you are not using the bot for security purposes).
+- On the data/kek.txt file in the data folder, enter your desired salt for encrypting your private keys.(Note: You can move this file anywhere you want if you are not using the bot for security purposes).
 - Run the bot by double clicking the crit.exe file.